eduardopedro97/Machine-Learning/README.md

 # Machine-Learning
-This repository contains some Machine Learning applications.
+This repository contains some Machine Learning examples.